 Their lifecycle is only about 35-40 days, but an adult warehouse beetle can enter into a protective hibernation-like state, called facultative diapause.
 They can survive in this state for much, much longer than their typical life span.

-Early detection is important.
+Early detection of bugs in dog food is important.
 The females can lay up to 100 eggs in a food source, and the eggs typically hatch in about 6 days, so they have the ability to spread quickly.

 If you're getting itchy just reading this, then you may not want to know that the fine hairs on their body, called setae, are shed throughout their lifecycle.
 In large quantities, setae can irritate both the respiratory system and gastrointestinal tract of your pet, so dealing with these pests before they get out of control is safer for you and your pets.